 Every state has unique rules for filing a bicycle accident lawsuit.
-In the State of Florida, Florida Statutes §95.11 places a four-year statute of limitations on most bicycle accident cases.
+Florida Statutes §95.11 places a two-year statute of limitations on most bicycle accident cases.

-That means once your accident occurs, you are required to take legal action within four years of that day.
-This time limit is considered a general rule, and it does not apply to every case.
+That means once your accident occurs, you must take legal action within two years of that day if you want to pursue a lawsuit.
+Some exceptions may apply, depending on the specifics of your case.
 After learning more about your unique case, one of our personal injury lawyers can help you understand the unique statute of limitations that applies to your circumstances.

-If the statute of limitations is ignored and you neglect to file your lawsuit on time, you may essentially forfeit your right to compensation.
+If you fail to act before the statute of limitations ends, you may essentially forfeit your right to compensation.
 It will then be up to you to pay for all your consequential damages.

 Submit a Consultation Request form today